3mdeb/news-and-ideas/blog/content/post/2021-02-23-OSF_vs_OCP_OSF.md

 firmware to the needs of even the most demanding clients by fixing the firmware bugs and expanding the device's feature set - at a reduced cost - which allows making the most out of both your existing and future products by extending their lifecycle and bringing them to the new previously unthought-of markets.
+Another reason is that full control over firmware helps in long-term hardware maintenance and removes the dependency on external companies, which at the time of the incident may or may not have resources to provide support.

 ![Embedded software market](/img/Embedded_Software_Market.png)